 I also have an article on what to do in a crisis situation, should you find yourself in that situation, although this is unlikely, which you can find here: Suicide And Suicide Prevention.
 You could also check out Rethink Mental Illness who also have a guide for what to do in a crisis.

 In my experience, my partner often has to ask me twice, if not more, about if I’m alright when it comes to my mental health.
 It also helps if they add their observation when they do ask.

 I’m not one to share my mental health dips with anyone, I’m so used to going it alone and figuring out my own problems because professional help has never actually helped me.
 But weirdly, at the same time, I have no problems with talking about my mental health problems and the history of those problems.
-It seems to be the hear and now I don’t like sharing as I don’t want to worry people who don’t understand that my ups and downs and constant suicidal ideation are just normal for me.
+It seems to be the here and now I don’t like sharing as I don’t want to worry people who don’t understand that my ups and downs and constant suicidal ideation are just normal for me.

 I also often ask twice myself if I think someone I know isn’t their usual self, even though I hold back on my own current issues.
 So let’s spread the message, it’s time to change how we engage with people, it’s time to talk, and time we all started to ask twice.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with asking twice and talking about mental health with friends and family in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom left corner.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog then you can make a donation of any size below as well.
 Until next time,